itbalan/envoy-opa/README.md

 5. Run the command to check the log: docker logs -f {container name or process id}

 # Curl commands to test 'greeting' service
-Case 1: GET is accessible to both partner1 and partner2 curl --location --request GET 'http://localhost:8080/test/greeting?name=<any name>' \
+Case 1: GET is accessible to both partner1 and partner2 <br>
+curl --location --request GET 'http://localhost:8080/test/greeting?name=<any name>' \
 --header 'from: partner1'